TL;DR

 | Any Occupation | You are only paid if you are so unwell you cannot do any type of work at all. | The least comprehensive and generally best avoided if possible. |

-An "Own Occupation" policy provides the highest level of certainty and is what we at WeCovr would almost always recommend striving for.
-It ensures your lifestyle and career investment are properly protected.
+An "Own Occupation" policy provides the highest level of certainty and is what WeCovr specialists or broker partners would usually recommend striving for.
+It can help support your lifestyle and career investment are properly protected.

-While Income Protection replaces your monthly salary, Critical Illness Cover (CIC) provides a one-off, tax-free lump sum if you are diagnosed with a specific, serious condition listed in the policy.
+While Income Protection replaces your monthly salary, Critical Illness Cover (CIC) provides a one-off, potentially tax-efficient lump sum if you are diagnosed with a specific, serious condition listed in the policy.

 Example in Action: Sarah, a 45-year-old marketing manager, is diagnosed with breast cancer.
-Her CIC policy pays out £100,000.
-This lump sum allows her to:
+Her CIC policy may pay out £100,000.
+This lump sum allows her to: (illustrative estimate)

-The CIC payout didn't just cover costs; it gave her control and peace of mind at the most vulnerable time of her life.
+The CIC claim payment didn't just cover costs; it gave her control and peace of mind at the most vulnerable time of her life.

 Life Insurance, also known as Life Protection or Life Assurance, is the cornerstone of family financial planning.
-It pays out a lump sum upon your death, providing your dependents with the financial resources to maintain their standard of living.
+It may pay out a lump sum upon your death, providing your dependents with the financial resources to maintain their standard of living.

 Who needs it?
 Anyone with dependents who rely on their income or care.
 This includes: